Schizoid Personality Disorder Vs. Schizophrenia: Symptoms, Causes, And Treatment

 - Life experiences: Trauma, especially early in life, might make someone more susceptible to developing schizotypal personality disorder, schizoid personality disorder, or other personality disorders.
 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-While the exact reasons someone develops SPD or schizophrenia currently remain unknown, science may be making progress.
+While the exact reasons someone develops SPD or schizophrenia currently remain unknown, we are making progress through science and research.
 Genetics, our brain's unique wiring, and even the experiences we face throughout life can shape how our minds work.
 This growing understanding can pave the way for better support and potentially even prevention in the future.

 Treatment for SPD and schizophrenia